 “They were true professionals everything I aspired to be like, then there was me, this small town-country girl whose major sponsor was bank of mum.”

-Taryn said it was that moment she felt like Athletics Australia had been right, that by staying in Bundaberg, she had distanced herself from the elite athletic world.
+Taryn said it was that moment she felt like the others had been right, that by staying in Bundaberg, she had distanced herself from the elite athletic world.

 “I felt like a complete amateur at that moment,” she said.